Comparing research platforms

 Choosing between Maze and Lyssna depends on your team’s research needs, workflow, and vision.

-Lyssna offers a wide range of unmoderated user testing methods, including surveys, five-second tests, card sorting, tree testing, prototype validation, and usability testing.
-However, its recent AI updates are limited to summaries and follow-ups, and it lacks advanced features like AI interview moderation, mobile testing, in-product prompts, and participant management.
-Reporting and analytics also remain basic, especially when compared to Maze.
+Lyssna offers a wide range of moderated and unmoderated user testing methods, including surveys, five-second tests, card sorting, tree testing, prototype validation, and live website testing.
+Its AI capabilities include summaries, follow-up questions, transcription, and an MCP integration.
+However, Lyssna doesn’t offer an AI moderator for conducting interviews, native mobile testing, or in-product prompts, and its reporting is less automated and customizable compared to Maze.

 Maze, on the other hand, is a complete user research platform that combines moderated and unmoderated methods in one place.
-It supports Interview Studies, Live Website Testing, Prototype Testing, Card Sorting, Tree Testing, Feedback Surveys, and In-Product Prompts—alongside mobile studies with Maze Participate.
-AI-powered features such as the AI Interview Moderator, Perfect Question, AI Follow-Ups, Automated Themes, and Maze Reports give teams faster, deeper analysis across qualitative and quantitative data.
-With participant recruitment through Maze Panel, management in Maze Reach, integrations with leading design and collaboration tools, and sharing options like Clips and custom reports, Maze enables continuous discovery at scale.
+It supports interview studies, live website testing, prototype testing, card sorting, tree testing, feedback surveys, and in-product prompts—alongside mobile studies with Maze Participate.
+AI-powered features such as the AI interview moderator, perfect question, AI follow-ups, automated themes, and Maze reports give teams faster, deeper analysis across qualitative and quantitative data.
+With participant recruitment through Maze panel, integrations with leading design and collaboration tools, and sharing options like clips and custom reports, Maze enables continuous discovery at scale.

-Lyssna is often chosen by smaller teams for quick, lower-cost testing, but it lacks the innovation and scale that Product teams now expect.
-Maze brings AI-powered insights, mobile testing, flexible recruitment, and integrations into one platform, helping teams embed research into every stage of product development.
+Lyssna is a good option for teams that want an accessible platform for user research, but it lacks the innovation and scale that Product organizations now expect.
+Maze brings AI-powered insights across the research workflow, alongside mobile testing, flexible recruitment, and integrations into one platform, helping teams embed research into every stage of product development.

 Why product and design teams are making the switch to Maze